DonLe86223/dsc80-2026-wi/tech_support.md

 **Unix-like platforms (macOS or Linux)**:

 1. Download the `mamba` installer.
-To do this, open your Terminal and run:
+To do this, open your terminal and run:

     ```